10 Year Finish Warranty

 Rod railing posts can be used indoors and outdoors, on a project’s surface or side mounted to the fascia, on wood, tile, and concrete.
 When it comes to Viewrail rod railing posts the options are endless.
 Also choose between a flat top or universal top handrail bracket on each post.

 Standard Surface Mounted Rod Railing Posts: these posts mount into wooden surfaces on either flat or angled runs.

 Side Mounted Rod Railing Posts: these posts minimize the surface area of your project that is lost by attaching via bolts or screws to the fascia of your project.

-Concrete Mount Rod Railing Posts: these posts are used to mount onto hard surfaces like cement, tile, ceramic, and other hard surfaces.
+Concrete Mount Rod Railing Posts: these posts are used to mount onto hard surfaces like concrete, tile, ceramic, and other hard surfaces.
 They are either core drilled, or come with a larger base than the standard application.Learn More

 Viewrail Rod Railing Kits contain all the hardware needed to tension the rods in your railing system.
 The metal parts & components are made out of high quality 2205 duplex stainless steel.
 This material is designed to hold up under even the most extreme coastal and corrosive conditions.
 You will need one kit for each end of a tensioned rod; use these kits with Viewrail rod railing posts.

 Viewrail offers two rod railing kits which are used for level and angled applications.
 These kits use a combination of tension receivers and threaded crimp fittings to tension each ¼” line of rod.
 You will need one kit at each end of a tensioned rod.